Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 ## Sub-Project 01

-The data soruces are gathered via APIs, automatically cleansed AWS Glue Databrew jobs and stored in data lake AWS S3 Buckets.
+The data soruces are gathered via APIs, automatically cleansed with AWS Glue Databrew jobs and stored in data lake AWS S3 Buckets.

 ## Sub-Project 02